-Authorized user accounts will typically appear on your credit report.
-Because of this, they will be counted towards your 5/24 status.
-There are many data points out there that suggest calling into the Chase reconsideration line may result in some representatives removing authorized user accounts from your 5/24 status.
+But that's not the end of the story.
+There are many data points out suggesting that calling the Chase reconsideration phone line may result in some representatives removing authorized user accounts from your 5/24 status.

 This ultimately allows you to be approved for Chase cards, assuming your authorized user accounts put you over the 5/24 rule.
 Chase's reconsideration phone lines are as follows:

 - Reconsideration (Personal): 888-270-2127